The museum gift shop

 The library, the toolbox, and a thank-you.

 Everything at The Dictionary of Color Combinations is free to browse and copy — that will never change.
 This page is what to reach for next.
-Six books that taught us the material — both volumes of Wada, the Albers classic, and three shelf-defining histories of color.
+The books that taught us the material — both volumes of Wada, the Albers classic, and shelf-defining histories of color.
 A short list of tools that pair with the archive.
 And a tip jar with the full bundle attached as a thank-you.

 Library